What’s the Shelf Life Of Homemade Whipped Cream?

 How Can I Tell if My Whipped Cream is Bad or Sour?

 Always trust your senses, not your gut, when it comes to handling and serving any dairy product!
-One key sense to use to determine whether you’re whipped cream is good or bad is seeing its consistency change.
+One key sense to use to determine whether your whipped cream is good or bad is seeing its consistency change.
 Once the water begins to separate from the whipped cream and pool at the bottom, it’s best to hurry up and finish the whipped cream as soon as possible.
 However, when the whipped cream has officially gone bad or sour, the consistency and texture will form into a solid, cracked state.

 You can also use your sense of smell to determine whether or not your whipped cream is safe to ingest.
 Just like curdled or spoiled milk, whipped cream will give off a sour smell that’s definitely not appeasing to the olfactory senses when it has spoiled.